How are internet speeds measured?

 Internet speed refers to how much data and information can be transferred over the web on a single connection at any given time.

-This is important for consumers because your internet speed determines what types of activities you can do on the internet, as well as how many devices you can connect at once.
+This is important for consumers to understand internet speed because it determines what types of activities you can do on the internet and how many devices you can connect to at once.
 Understanding how you and your family use the internet at home will help you determine which internet speeds you need to get from your provider.

 If your internet speed is too slow, you might run into trouble performing tasks on the web like streaming video, playing video games or uploading files.
 If it’s too fast, you could be overpaying for internet services.

 Many internet service providers advertise their upload and download speeds.
 However, these numbers aren’t always accurate.
 It’s always a good idea to do your research and find out their real internet speeds.

 Many elements can affect what speed you get.
 Here are a few things to consider:

 - The distance from the internet service provider’s central office or data center